 Compatible with many granular, pelletized, and powdered substances, LVD-800 Series rotary paddle level switchese use patented magnetic technology that makes fail-safe bin, hopper, silo, and tank monitoring a reality.
 A self-diagnosing microcontroller constantly monitors rotation of the shaft and motor mounting plate, reacting immediately to material presence and to mechanical or electrical failure.
 Magnetic sensing avoids the fouling problem inherent to optical systems.
 The twist-on cover does away with bolts, there are 2 conduit entrances, and most models have a status light.
 High-temperature models are rated to 399°C (750°F).
 A is a small low cost infrared sensor.
 They are unique in that they are self-powered and produce an output that mimics a thermocouple sensor.

 Able to withstand high temperatures and pressures, and impervious to many corrosives, LV3000/4000 Series level measurement probes give reliable continuous level measurements in difficult applications.
 Appropriate for liquids, pastes, and some solids–whether conductive or non-conductive–they have no moving parts and are easy to install.
 After rectifying and filtering incoming power, generating a radio frequency signal, and calculating changes in current, the electronic circuitry produces a 4 to 20 mA 2-wire output signal proportional to the process level.
 Convenient zero and span adjustments let the user factor in variables such as media type, vessel dimensions, rod length, and installation position.
 If the stainless steel probe will be used near a conductive vessel wall, a PTFE-insulated model will prevent short circuiting.

 Level Measurement Sensor Selection

-Make sure you have the answes to the following key questions before selecting a level meter, controller on any other level measurement instrument:
+Make sure you have the answers to the following key questions before selecting a level meter, flow meter controller on any other level measurement instrument: